 Who would be considered for full time referral to SQC KS4?

-A) Young People who meet LBTH SIP thresholds (set in 2016) for Full Time KS4 AP at the PRU or SQC
+A) Young People who meet LBTH FAP thresholds for Full Time KS4 Alternative Provision

 As these places are extremely expensive and the portion that the referring school pays is only a small fraction of the actual cost, these places are reserved for students with multiple vulnerabilities including: